Tiziano-Caruana/writeups/lactf-2024/penguin_login.md

         print("skipping: ", payload)
 ```

 Due to infrastructure issues, the first character of the flag couldn't be retrieved.
-I had to guess it (in quite a few attempts xd)
+I had to guess it (in quite a few attempts xd).
+P.S.
+It seems like there was a way to exfiltrate the first character of the flag.
+I'll act like I didn't see that.

 ![Execution of the final script](vid/FinalPayload.gif)